Bleaberry Fell: Ascents

 The fell is usually climbed from the car park in Great Wood in Borrowdale, firstly ascending Walla Crag via Cat Gill and then continuing south-easterly for 2 km to Bleaberry Fell which is clearly in view.
 The fell can also be climbed from Keswick, an 11 km round trip, again going by Walla Crag.
 Walla Crag is in fact part of Bleaberry Fell, being the outlying north western crags, but is given the status of a separate fell by Lake District writers due to its excellent views and popularity.

 Another possible starting point is the hamlet of Dale Bottom on the main Keswick to Ambleside road.
 It is possible to continue from Bleaberry Fell southerly along the ridge to take in the other Wainwright fells of High Seat and High Tove following a line of old fenceposts.
 This ridge is very boggy.

 Geology

 The summit of the fell is representative of the Birker Fell Formation.
 This is composed of plagioclase-phyric andesite lavas and subordinate sills.
 To the south en route to High Seat are garnet-bearing porphyric andesite.
 Much of the northern section is overlain by peat and till.

 Summit

 The top is heather-clad and carries a number of cairns.
-Bleaberry Fell's central position is rewarded by a fine all-round view, all of the major fell groups being visible.
+Bleaberry Fell's central position is rewarded by a fine all-round view, all of the major fell groups except for the High Street range being visible.
 Derwentwater can be brought into sight by moving to the north-west cairn.

+The following Wainwrights are visible on a clear day: